linq2js/rextive/packages/rextive/src/devtools/README.md

 | **Errors**  | Signals that have thrown errors    |
 | **Events**  | Chronological event log            |
 | **Stats**   | Overview statistics                |

+### Events Tab Navigation

+In the Events tab, signal and tag names are clickable:

+- **Click on a signal name** → navigates to Signals tab and filters by that signal
+- **Click on a tag name** → navigates to Tags tab and filters by that tag

+This makes it easy to quickly inspect a signal after seeing it change in the event log.

 ---